Salah856/AWS_WhitePapers_Summary/Wordpress_Best_Practices.md

 This snapshot allows you to recover your server if needed, but also to launch new instances with the same customizations.

+### Recovering from failure

+A single web server is a single point of failure, so you must ensure that your website data is backed up.

+The snapshot mechanism described earlier can also be used for this purpose.

+To recover from failure, you can restore a new instance from your most recent snapshot.

+To reduce the amount of data that could be lost during a restore, your snapshots must be as recent as possible.